xriss/arss/README.md

 your tasty data to my CORS bouncer server.

-If you want to force another cors proxy
+Some options if you want to force another CORS proxy

 	https://xriss.github.io/arss/?cors=https://cors-anywhere.herokuapp.com